 An enterprise agreement under the FW Act must not contain an unlawful term (s 186(4) FW Act).
 Unlawful terms are defined in section 194 of the FW Act to include:

-•objectionable terms, being terms that would require or permit conduct in breach of the “general protections” contained in the FW Act (see Protection for your rights at work);
+• objectionable terms, being terms that require or permit conduct in breach of the “general protections” contained in the FW Act (see Protection for your rights at work);

-•a term that would confer additional rights on an employee to claim unfair dismissal within the minimum employment period (for a definition, see “Unfair dismissals” Protection for your rights at work) or would exclude or detrimentally modify an employee’s unfair dismissal rights;
+• a term that would confer additional rights on an employee to claim unfair dismissal within the minimum employment period (for a definition, see “Unfair dismissals” in Protection for your rights at work) or would exclude or detrimentally modify an employee’s unfair dismissal rights;

 Under section 186(5) of the FW Act, the nominal expiry date may be specified in the agreement but must be no later than four years after the date on which the agreement was approved by the FWC.
 If no date is specified in a collective agreement, then the nominal expiry date is four years from the date it was approved by the FWC.